makersacademy/chitter-challenge/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/4b5f01d41b05890e8acc/maintainability)](https://codeclimate.com/github/ad13380/chitter-challenge/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/4b5f01d41b05890e8acc/test_coverage)](https://codeclimate.com/github/ad13380/chitter-challenge/test_coverage)

-This purpose of this project is to emulate the core functionality of twitter using Ruby with a Sinatra web framework and a PostgreSQL database.
-The PostgreSQL database uses foreign key constraints to link a given user with their corresponding tweets (if they have created any)
+The purpose of this project is to emulate the core functionality of twitter using Ruby with a Sinatra web framework and a PostgreSQL database.
+The PostgreSQL database stores user information and credentials allowing users to login and logout.
+A user's tweets (or 'peeps') are stored in a separate database and linked to the corresponding user with foreign key constraints.

 Setup
 -------